jonyonson/jonathantaylor.io/content/blog/use-effect-hook/index.md

   }, [name, messages])
 ```

-We can also prevent the effect from running on subsequent updates and only have it run once after the initial render.
+We can also prevent the effect from running on any subsequent updates and have it only run once after the initial render.
 Passing an empty array as the second argument to `useEffect()` tells React that this effect does not depend on props or state and does not need to re-run.

 ```jsx
   useEffect(() => {